Cheval de frise

 The knife rest, or Spanish ridera modern wire obstacle of similar functionis sometimes also called cheval de frise.

-The cheval de frise (/ʃəˈvɑːl də ˈfɹiːz/, plural chevaux de frise /ʃəˈvoʊ də ˈfɹiːz/; /fr/, plural /fr/, "Frisian horses") was a defensive obstacle, existing in a number of forms, principally as a static anti-cavalry obstacle but also quickly movable to close breaches.
+The cheval de frise (/ʃəˈvɑːl də ˈfɹiːz/, plural chevaux de frise /ʃəˈvoʊ də ˈfɹiːz/; /fr/, plural /fr/, literally 'Frisian horses', not to be confused with the animal Friesian horse) is a defensive obstacle, existing in a number of forms, principally as a static anti-cavalry obstacle but also quickly movable to close breaches.
 The term was also applied to underwater constructions used to prevent the passage of ships or other vessels on rivers.
 In the anti-cavalry role the cheval de frise typically comprised a portable frame (sometimes just a simple log) with many projecting spikes.
 Wire obstacles ultimately made this type of device obsolete.

 The invention of the cheval de frise is attributed to ancient China.
 The concept of using a defensive obstacle made of wooden or metal stakes predates its use in Europe.
 Historical records suggest that similar types of defensive barriers, known as teng pai or mó pai, were used in China as early as the 4th century BC.
 These early versions of the cheval de frise were employed to protect cities, forts, and other strategic locations from enemy attacks.
 In Ming dynasty military treatises, it was known as the jùmǎ (拒馬, lit. "horse repeller") or lùjiǎo (鹿角, "deer horn").

 The use of chevaux de frise spread to Europe during the Middle Ages and became a common feature of medieval fortifications.
 They were used extensively in castle defenses and military campaigns, particularly during the Renaissance and early modern periods.

 During the American Civil War the Confederates used them more than the Union forces.
 During World War I, armies used chevaux de frise to temporarily plug gaps in barbed wire.
 Barbed wire chevaux de frise were used in jungle fighting on the South Pacific islands during World War II.

 The term is also applied to defensive works on buildings.
 This includes a series of closely set upright stones found outside the ramparts of Iron Age hillforts in northern Europe, or iron spikes outside homes in Charleston, South Carolina.